 For programmers, there is a .NET API for the Spider in the dtSearch Text Retrieval Engine.
 For API documentation, click here or see the dtSearchNetApi2.chm help file.

-To ensure that you can highlight hits in documents retrieved from a dynamically-generated site, create the index with the options to "Cache documents" and to "Cache original files" enabled.
+To ensure that you can highlight hits in documents retrieved from a dynamically-generated site, create the index with the options to "Cache documents" and to "Cache document text" enabled.
 These options are set in the Index > Create (Advanced) dialog box.
 When content is cached in the index, dtSearch and dtSearch Web can highlight hits from the cached data, without the need to download the pages again from the site, which makes hit highlighting faster and more reliable.
 For more information on this option, see: "Caching Documents and Text in an Index" in the dtSearch help file.

 An option setting to control whether hits are highlighted in content indexed using the Spider is in dtSearch Web Setup's Form Builder dialog box, in the Search Results tab.
 You can also change this setting after a search form is created by editing the dtSearch_options.html file.
 The option setting is controlled by this item in the dtSearch_options.html file:

 <BR><HR><I>Highlight documents indexed via HTTP: </I>

 If the option is set to 0 (off), then dtSearch Web will return direct links to any pages indexed by the spider, so the page will be displayed just as it appears normally.
 If the option is set to 1 (on), then dtSearch Web will request the page itself, add hit highlight markings, and then display the page with hits highlighted.